s-uesawa/Prototype-TephraDB-Japan/README.md

 3. Install all the libraries that you need.
 See the script.
 4. Revise the directory to the path of the folder that you copied.
 5. Set the locality name and coordinate.
-6. Open the file entitled "Tephra_fall_Hazard.py" and revise the directory to your path.
+6. Open the file entitled "Tephra_fall_Hazard.py" and revise the directory to your path using a text editor.
 7. Run the entire script of R.

 Workflow using ArcGIS: